IMMRMKW/esphome-nibe_ESP32-C6/README.md

 After first boot, configure WiFi through the captive portal (connect to "espnibe" AP, password: `bJhPXchn93Ux`).

+## Connecting to Wifi
+After flashing your board, leave the board connected to your computer.
 ## Housing

 Assembly instructions for the housing are available [on Thingiverse](https://www.thingiverse.com/thing:7088579).